shipsaas/safe-dispatcher/README.md

 Don't forget to share with your friends & colleagues 🚀

 ## License
-Copyright © by Seth Phat / ShipSaaS 2023 - Under MIT License.
+Copyright © by ShipSaaS 2023 - Under MIT License.